Exclusives

 History gravitates toward simplicity.
 We always find that the simplest, easiest, and most convenient solution wins.
 In the future, CRM is going to follow reps regardless of what other software tools they use.

 Even as it becomes less important to individual reps, CRM will become more important to companies overall.
-AI, machine learning, and deep learning are all the rage, but the only way you unlock the power in AI is by feeding it large volumes of data.
+AI, machine learning, and deep learning are all the rage, but the only way to unlock AI’s power is by feeding it large volumes of data.

-As more companies have now adopted CRM, and integration becomes better over time, and, frankly, as time goes on, the amount of data that lives in these tools is going to get really big.
+As more companies have adopted CRM and integration becomes better over time, and frankly, as time goes on, the amount of data that lives in these tools is going to get really big.
 The question will really be, can companies harness insight and connectivity from that data?

-CRM also has the potential to become a little bit self-aware.
-As we gather more information, it’s going to be interesting to apply AI to be able to do things like talk to the CRM system and log my calls and emails or set an appointment.
+CRM also has the potential to become self-aware.
+As we gather more information, it’s going to be interesting to apply AI to be able to talk to the CRM system, log my calls and emails, or set an appointment.

 With all this data within the CRM, why can’t my CRM tell me that that’s the person to call at a specific time?
-Why can’t my CRM recommend the exact messaging to use with a particular person, because the CRM has all the data about that person and understands what they need?
+Why can’t my CRM recommend the exact messaging to use with a particular person because the CRM has all the data about that person and understands what they need?
 I don’t think we’re far off from that.
-It doesn’t mean we won’t need humans, but it means that the capabilities of humans will get augmented.
+It doesn’t mean we won’t need humans, but it means that humans’ capabilities will be augmented.

-The last thing is that with the explosion of all of this technology, spending is going to be growing in the customer service space.
+The last thing is that with the explosion of all of this technology, spending is going to grow in the customer service space.
 Over time, CEOs are going to gravitate toward an integrated platform.
 I don’t think there’s much appetite or interest for CEOs to have many apps across the enterprise.
-Instead of building franken-solutions, we’re going to see more integrated, platform-oriented solutions.
+Instead of building franken solutions, we’re going to see more integrated, platform-oriented solutions.

 Vivian Wagner